 In this work, we use a CNN backbone network as the feature extractor followed by a positional encoding layer to build the shared encoder.
 The feature extractor extracts visual features from an input table image of the size $\{h, w, c\}$ (c is the color channel), resulting in a feature grid F of the size $\{h', w', k\}$ (k is the number of the feature maps).
 Then the feature grid F is unfolded into a sequence of features (column by column from left to right in each feature map) before being fed into the positional encoding layer to get the encoded sequence of features.
-The encoded sequence of features map before being fed into the shared decoder and three separate decoders.
+The encoded sequence of features and three separate decoders.